lefred/oci-mysql-idc/README.md

 master_display_name | The name of the master instance. master_image_id | The OCID of an image for a master instance to use.
-You can refer to https://docs.us-phoenix-1.oraclecloud.com/images/ for more details. master_shape | The shape to be used on the master instance. master_mysql_root_password | The password of MySQL 'root' account on the master instance. master_slaves_replicate_acount | The mysql account that will be used for replication between the master instance and the slave instances. master_slaves_replicate_password | Password of the mysql replication account. replicate_master_count | Number of master instances to launch. replicate_slave_count | Number of slave instances to launch. slave_ads | The list of Availability Domains for MySQL slave. slave_subnet_ids | The list of MySQL slave subnets' id. slave_display_name | The name of the slave instance. slave_image_id | The OCID of an image for slave instance to use.
-You can refer to https://docs.us-phoenix-1.oraclecloud.com/images/ for more details. slave_shape | The shape to be used on the slave instance. slaves_mysql_root_password | The password of MySQL 'root' account on the slave instance. http_port | The port to use for HTTP traffic to MySQL. ssh_authorized_keys | Public SSH keys path to be included in the ~/.ssh/authorized_keys file for the default user on the instance. ssh_private_key | The private key path to access instance.
+You can refer to https://docs.us-phoenix-1.oraclecloud.com/images/ for more details. master_shape | The shape to be used on the master instance. master_mysql_root_password | The password for 'root@localhost' account of the MySQL master server. master_slaves_replicate_acount | The MySQL replication account for synchronization between the master server and the slave servers. master_slaves_replicate_password | Password for the MySQL replication account. replicate_master_count | Number of MySQL master servers to launch. replicate_slave_count | Number of MySQL slave servers to launch. slave_ads | The list of Availability Domains for MySQL slave. slave_subnet_ids | The list of MySQL slave subnets' id. slave_display_name | The name of the slave instance. slave_image_id | The OCID of an image for slave instance to use.
+You can refer to https://docs.us-phoenix-1.oraclecloud.com/images/ for more details. slave_shape | The shape to be used on the slave instance. slaves_mysql_root_password | Password for 'root@localhost' account of the MySQL slave servers. http_port | The port to use for HTTP traffic to MySQL. ssh_authorized_keys | Public SSH keys path to be included in the ~/.ssh/authorized_keys file for the default user on the instance. ssh_private_key | The private key path to access instance.